piyush0050/oopsInJava/README.md

 # oopsInJava
-Encapsulation, Inheritance, Polymorphism & Abstraction It will give you a basic knowledge of OOPs in java
+Encapsulation, Inheritance, Polymorphism & Abstraction.

+It will give you a basic knowledge of OOPs in java

 thanks...